irdest/irdest/docs/user/src/ratman/ratmand.md

 peers to begin with (for example to purely act as a peering server) then you **must also** provide this flag.

+### `--no-inet`

+By default Ratman tries to bind the inet overlay driver to connect to peers across the internet.
+To disable this functionality you can pass this flag.

 ### `--no-discovery`

 By default Ratman runs a local IPv6 multicast discovery driver which